FAQ

 How does Optimizely affect my application speed?

-Optimizely Feature Experimentation is a server-side tool that enables lightning-fast experimentation.
-Instead of adding a JavaScript snippet that each user downloads in their browser (the approach of client-side solutions, including Optimizely Web Experimentation, the backend does all the work.
+The server-side SDKs can address performance concerns associated with adding a JavaScript snippet that each user downloads in their browser (the approach of client-side solutions, including Optimizely Web Experimentation.
 The experiment code runs before the web page ever loads.

 Optimizely Feature Experimentation SDKs are built to split traffic to experiments without making any network requests.
 Unlike some platforms, which call out to third-party servers for experiment decisions, all decisions are made in-memory using a cached copy of the datafile.
 The impact on latency is negligible.